aibor/marmoset/README.md

 # Marmoset

-Monkeying around with client specific PXE configurations.
+Monkeying around with virtual machines and pxe configs.

-## Requirements

-* python 3.3+